 Similarly, Hypothesis 6 predicts that the three-way interactions between the vote-buying offer dummies from the conjoint experiment, participant belief in substitution from Vignette Experiment 2, and participant wealth should be negative for the Vote outcome variable.
-Practically speaking, this means assessing whether the dark gray lines of row 14 and 15 in Figure 5 are statistically significant.
+This means assessing whether the dark gray lines of Rows 14 and 15 in Figure 5 are statistically significant.
 Once again, these interactions are not statistically significant predictors of Vote, meaning we find no support for Hypothesis 6.
 Wealthy voters in our sample in Nepal who hold stronger beliefs about substitution are not more likely to vote against vote-buying candidates.
-However, as we discuss more in Section 5, wealthy voters do vote against hypothetical candidates who offer cash payments more than poorer voters: the interaction between wealth and cash offers is negative and approaches statistically significance (p < 0.1) for the Vote outcome variable (dark gray line of row 10 in Figure 5).
+However, as we discuss more below, wealthy voters do vote against hypothetical candidates who offer cash payments more than poorer voters: The interaction between wealth and cash offers is negative and approaches statistical significance (p < .1) for the Vote outcome variable (dark gray line of Row 10 in Figure 5).